All Episodes

 He was behind in the polls.

-The reason he went to Dallas and was on that trip was because he was at that stage, he was looking At a loss, a re-election loss.
+The reason he went to Dallas and was on that trip was because he was, at that stage, he was looking at a loss, a re-election loss in the polling data at the time.

-Now, those of you who weren't alive then probably hearing me say this that you can't believe that.
+Now, those of you who weren't alive then, probably hearing me say this, that you can't believe that.

-Because JFK was that Camelot had not been created.
+But don't doubt me because JFK was that Camelot had not been created.

 John Kennedy was bungling everything.